- Scope of this article

 For large songs to be recorded to .spc, the apparent End point may cause the next loop to be a little delayed; this can be fixed by tweaking the End point back a few increments (shift by the smallest possible playhead increments allowed in your DAW for the best precision.)

-When the "Save as .spc" or "Save as .smc" toggles are enabled, C700 will start recording its playback to memory, and dump the resulting .spc/.smc to disk once it hits the designated Record End point.
+When the "Save as .spc" or "Save as .smc" toggles are enabled, when playback reaches the Record Start point, C700 will start recording its playback to memory, and dump the resulting .spc/.smc to disk once it hits the designated Record End point.

-This could mean pressing Play in your DAW and listening through your track and have an .spc file after it is done playing.
+This could mean pressing Play in your DAW and listening through your track until the Record End point, after which you'll see the .spc file on disk.

 Alternatively, this can be fast-tracked by simply using your DAW to render the project (such as using a .mid export option), which does the playback and recording but much more quickly, without you having to wait for realtime playback.